RedisGrafana/RedisGrafana/docs/redis-datasource/configuration.md

-# Redis Data Source
+# Configuration

-Data Source can connect to any Redis database On-Premises or in the Cloud.
 You can add as many data sources as you want to support multiple Redis databases.

 ![Datasource](../images/redis-datasource/config/config-editor.png)

 Redis accepts clients connections on the configured [listening TCP port](#standalone) and the [Unix socket](#unix-socket) if enabled.
 [Cluster](#cluster) is a distributed implementation of OSS Redis and [Sentinel](#sentinel) provides high availability.

-!!! tip "Redis Application plug-in"

-    [Redis Application plug-in](../redis-app/overview.md) helps to manage multiple Redis Data Sources and provides Custom panels.

 ## Main configuration